CygnusNetworks/cygnus-puppet-disk-facter/README.md

 #Example output

-You will something similar to the following output, when you are using this plugin:
+You will something similar to the following output, when you are using this plugin with a hardware RAID controller:

 ```
 facter -p|egrep -e "(^disk_|^block_)"